Enjoying our puzzle hints?

 Green group: MAKE NICER, WITH "UP"

-These words all relate to making something more attractive or appealing, often by adding something to it or improving its appearance.
-They can be used in different contexts, such as dressing something up or jazzing it up.
+These words are all verbs that mean to make something more attractive or appealing, often by adding something to it or improving its appearance.
+They all relate to the idea of enhancing or beautifying something.

 Blue group: KINDS OF CONES

-These words all relate to different types of cones, including natural ones like pine cones and snow cones, as well as man-made ones like ice cream cones and traffic cones.
+These words are all types of cones, including natural ones like pine cones and snow cones, as well as man-made ones like ice cream cones and traffic cones.
+They all relate to the idea of a cone-shaped object.

 Purple group: PRONOUN HOMOPHONES